parthpatoliya97/Mitron-Bank-Data-Insights/README.md

 - Salaried IT employees are the largest segment.

-- Higher presence of business owners and government employees, smaller share of freelancers.
+- smaller share of government employees.

 Overall Demographic Conclusion